 Different services will have varying requirements for certain resources on the API, as well as alter the overall lifecycle of API objects.
 For example, the payload needed to create a session for the iCloud service differs from that needed on the asrelay service.

 These are specific sources of data within a service.
-An iCloud account is the primary source of the iCloud service, whereas an asrelay client instance is the primary source of the asrelay service.
+An iCloud account is the primary source of the iCloud service, whereas a Reincubate Relay app instance is the primary source of the Reincubate Relay service.

-A user should always represent the end-user that is requesting data.
+A user represents the end-user that is requesting data.
 In many cases, this will be a user of your application.

-Creating a session is the equivalent of a 'login' into an iCloud account or 'pairing' with an asrelay client instance.
+Creating a session is the equivalent of a 'login' into an iCloud account or 'pairing' with a Reincubate Relay app instance.

-The API will execute the session initialisation process asynchronously via a task.
-This means the call to create a session will return immediately, but the session will not be ready to use until initialisation is completed.
+The API will execute the session initialisation process asynchronously.
+This means the call to create a session will return immediately, but the session will not be ready to use until initialisation has completed.

 Polls are how users can request data through the API.
-An active session against the targeted source is needed for a poll to be setup.
+An active session against the targeted source is needed for a poll to be created.

 All polls are processed asynchronously via one or more tasks, and results are published to cloud storage buckets configured on your organisation.

 These are the underlying chunks of work performed by the API.
 When a session is created, it also creates a task in order to perform any initialisation against external services.
-When a poll is created, it will create at least one task to perform the data retrieval work.
+When a poll is created, it will create at least one task to perform any necessary work.